Spring Term 2017

 |Session Payment Due Date||First Winter Intersession Class Date||Session Payment Due Date||First Regular Session Class Date|

 Your required payment is the total amount of your unpaid previous and current sessions charges.
-This amount can be obtained through your MyMav Student Center account, at a Kiosk, or at Bursar Services.
+This amount can be obtained through your MyMav Student Center account, at a Kiosk, or at Student Accounts.

 If your required payment is not posted to your account by 11:59 p.m. on the session payment due date, enrollment will be cancelled and class seats released.
 After that date, all charges from enrollment activity must be paid prior to 11:59 p.m. the same day or classes will be cancelled.

 It is your responsibility to secure your registration by paying the required payment in full.
-If you are unable to pay the total registration amount, and pay the required first Installment amount, you will be placed in the Installment Plan (Not available for Winter Intersession) and thereby accept the terms of the Installment Plan.
+If you are unable to pay the total registration amount, and pay the required first 1/3 payment amount, you can elect to be enrolled in the Payment Plan (Not available for Winter Intersession) and thereby accept the terms of the Payment Plan.
 If you do make a payment, but do not pay the entire required payment, you will be cancelled for nonpayment.

 Other possible resources for making payment are as follows: